Azure/Service-Fabric-Troubleshooting-Guides/Cluster/SF collect node info.md

 When working with Microsoft support on a Service Fabric Windows cluster issue, it may be necessary to capture additional diagnostics information from one or more nodes in the cluster.

-## Default, the script will collect information such as:
+## Default diagnostic information script will collect:
+**NOTE: All of these options except Service Fabric can be disabled using switch arguments when running script.**
 - Windows Event Logs - System, Application, Firewall, Http, Service Fabric
 - Operating System information
     - Drive configuration